rohantib/Bob/README.md

 # Bob
 A nice little bot that spams people you don't like.

-Now fully functional sporting a very primitive terminal interface!
+Now fully functional with a very primitive terminal interface!
 Upgrades to the terminal interface will be coming soon, as it is quite irritating to use currently.
 I do not think I will be making a graphical interface for Bob, though.
 Sorry!
 There are also a couple errors that could very likely occur that do not have a try-except set up yet.
 That will be definitely set up soon.